rackerlabs/rackspace-how-to/content/cloud-images/cloud-images-faq.md

 The process of image sharing requires you to accept the share request before you can see the image.
-To do this, you need to know the UUID of the image that was shared with you.
+To do this, you need to know the universally unique identifier (UUID) of the image that was shared with you.
 For instructions for accepting an image, consult the [Cloud Images v2 API documentation](https://developer.rackspace.com/docs/cloud-images/v2/developer-guide/#image-sharing).

 #### Can I share or accept an image in the Chicago region?